RuneBlaze/ASTRID-constrained/README.md

  - `$constraint`: the user-specified unresolved constraint tree
  - `$output`: output species-tree path

+NJst-J currently outputs a tree with only the tree topology.
+It is likely that ASTRAL should be used for estimating branch lengths and support values.

 ## Dependencies

 Again, NJst-J currently only works on Linux (x86_64 architecture) due